-It is estimated that a total of \$854.73 million is required over the next 10 years in operational and maintenance (O&M) expenditure to sustain the desired service levels.
+It is estimated that a total of \$964.1 million is required over the next 10 years in operational and maintenance (O&M) expenditure to sustain the desired service levels.
 The required operational and maintenance budgets are based on industry best practice for various asset classes, which range from 0.48% to 3.3% of the current replacement cost of the assets.

-Figure 4 indicates that the current maintenance ratio (the actual maintenance expenditure/required maintenance expenditure) is projected to trend close to 100% and increase to 110% over the next ten years, compared to the industry benchmark of 100%.
+Figure 4 indicates that the current maintenance ratio (the actual maintenance expenditure/required maintenance expenditure) is projected to trend below the industry benchmark of 100%, as shown in Figure 4.